zainabHath/MyRepo/Udacity/project3/README.md

-# Classic Arcade Game Clone Project
+# Classic Arcade Game

-this game edited by me to add some actions to the original version which was the starter project from udacity you can find it here: https://github.com/udacity/frontend-nanodegree-arcade-game
+this game edited by me to add actions to the original version which was the starter project from udacity you can find it here: https://github.com/udacity/frontend-nanodegree-arcade-game

+## try me

+please try the game first :) https://zainabhath.github.io/MyRepo/Udacity/project3/

+## how to play
+simply use the arrows and avoid the bugs to reach the water area, enjoy :)

 ## Instructions